Fora Financial Review

-Normally with this type of loan, because the fee is only calculated when the loan is dispersed, you could not save money by repaying early.
+Normally with this type of loan, because the fee is only calculated when the loan is disbursed, you would not save money by repaying early.
 However, Fora Financial does offer a discount for repaying early, as low as $1.10 for every dollar still owed.

 Sales & Advertising Transparency

 Fora Financial is about average in this category.
-I appreciate that the website has videos to explain how the loans works, payback and all.
-That said, their approach to disclosure is starting to look a bit dated compared to some of their most serious competitors.
+I appreciate that the website has videos to explain how the loans work.
+That said, the company’s approach to disclosure is starting to look a bit dated compared to some of its most serious competitors.